Education Reimagined, One Success at a Time: The Hawkins Model© – The First Twenty Pages

 The book has been written in the first person as it is a personal request from me to you to join me in bringing this vision to life.
 I ask readers to examine the model, not in search of reasons why it might not work, rather to imagine what it would be like to teach and learn in such an innovative learning environment.

-Public education is under attack by the “school choice” movement and until public school educators step back and examine what is happening in our schools, the flow of resources being siphoned out of the coffers of community public schools will continue.
-While there is nothing inherently wrong with the concept of charter schools, many are not performing as well as the community public schools they were established to replace, which I will illustrate later.
+Public education is under attack by the “school choice” movement and until public-school educators take a step back and examine what is happening in our schools, the flow of resources being siphoned out of the coffers of community public schools will continue.
+While there is nothing inherently wrong with the concept of charter schools they are not performing as well as the community public schools they were established to replace, which we will illustrate later.
 This should come as no surprise as many if not most charters rely on the same flawed education process this book has been written to replace.

-As important as that may be, another crucial issue with respect to charters is the logistical improbability the promoters of such schools will ever be able to create enough charter schools to meet the needs of fifty to sixty million American school children.
+The more crucial issue with “school choice” is the logistical improbability their promoters will ever be able to create enough charter schools to meet the needs of fifty to sixty million American school children.
 The operative question is, are we committed to educating only a portion of our nation’s children or do we have an obligation to all, now and into the future?

-We cannot reclaim the allegiance of the American people by relying on a structure and process that consistently fails to produce the outcomes our nation requires.
+We cannot recapture the allegiance of the American people by relying on a structure and process that consistently fails to produce the outcomes our nation requires.
 What I recommend is that we follow the lead of business and industry, not by letting business leaders run our schools, but rather by introducing shiny new products of significantly greater value to their customers and then market them aggressively.
-This is how many new products and services capture market share and the imagination of consumers.
-The Hawkins Model© is, I submit, that shiny new product.
-If the American people can rally around a brand-new idea that will transform education in America, there is no limit to what can be accomplished.
+This is how many new products and services capture the imagination of the marketplace—this is how new things go viral.

-Ironically, if the supporters of public education can succeed in such a venture, and I am confident we can, the “school choice” movement will have fulfilled its purpose.
-It will have helped push public education to elevate its game.
-Public schools must provide the highest possible quality of education to American children and do so equitably.
+Ironically, in this scenario, the school choice movement will have fulfilled its purpose.
+It will have helped push public education to elevate its game and significantly enhance the quality of the education they provide to American children and, do so equitably.
 This will give our nation’s parents a true “school choice.”

 The First Step in the Presentation of our New Model

-Our biggest challenge is to entice educators, whatever their level, role, or venue to be willing to believe a transformation of education is possible.
-Our professional teachers, administrators, and education policymakers have found it difficult to step outside the context of the traditional education process and their conceptual classrooms to examine my education model as an integral whole.
+Our biggest challenge is to entice educators, whatever their venue, to be willing to believe a transformation of education is possible.
+Our professional teachers, administrators, and education policymakers have found it difficult to step outside the context of the traditional education process and their conceptual classrooms, to examine my education model as an integral whole.
 Many cannot envision how the changes I am recommending can possibly work in their classrooms.
-“It sounds too good to be true,” many of them say and thus they find it easy to dismiss.
+“It sounds too good to be true,” many of them say and thus find it easy to dismiss.
 The most common response from teachers is “I cannot find time to do everything my students need of me, today.
 How can there possibly be time to do everything your model expects of us?”

-I encourage these good people to give me the opportunity to show them.
-Please considerer that innovative solutions, often, can only be found outside the boundaries of conventional wisdom.
+I encourage these good people to give me the opportunity to show what we must change to get the outcomes we seek.
+We remind the reader, innovative solutions, often, can only be found outside the boundaries of conventional wisdom.

-Many of you may be familiar with a creative thinking exercise that I have long known as “The Nine Dots.”
-It is an exercise that has been around for many years and that I have utilized in the many positive leadership seminars I conducted throughout my career.
-In Appendix I – A Lesson in Exponential Thinking we will illustrate how a solution to the problem represented by the nine dots, and many other challenges, including transforming public education, cannot be found or even envisioned until we step outside the illusory square/box formed by the nine dots.
-Its purpose is to illustrate how many more solutions are waiting to be discovered outside the boundaries of conventional thinking—thinking outside the box.
+Many of you may be familiar with a creative thinking exercise that I refer to as “The Nine Dots.”
+It is an exercise that has been around for many years and that I have used in the many positive leadership seminars I conducted throughout my career.
+In Appendix I – A Lesson in Exponential Thinking we will illustrate how a solution to the problem represented by the nine dots, and many other challenges such as transforming public education, cannot be found or even envisioned until we step outside the illusory square/box formed by the nine dots.

 Our nation’s teachers and administrators are encouraged to make a paradigm leap—also a leap of faith—to open their hearts and minds to a new idea, just as they encourage their students to do.
 Think about how many aspects of life in America have undergone a transformation in the last few decades.
 Why would we choose to think a transformation of education is impossible?

-In just a few more pages, I will provide a glimpse of what The Hawkins Model© will look like when implemented in our classrooms but, first, I must illustrate what needs to be fixed.
+We will provide a glimpse of what The Hawkins Model© will look like when implemented in our classrooms but, first, we need to illustrate what needs to be fixed.
 The best way to accomplish this is to examine what teachers see in their classrooms, daily, as this is the most powerful evidence of the inefficacy of the education process with which teachers and their students must deal.

 As you examine this exhibit please do so within the context of the first two of the many assertions and assumptions on which this book is predicated.
 The first is,